- Deep Sea Mystery:This Week in History - August 17, 2020

-I’ve had it happen more than once.
-A potential client seems interested in having me do writing or editing for her.
+It’s happened more than once.
+A potential client seems interested in having me write for her.
 We discuss the project and agree on the price.
-However, when I send her a contract to sign before I’ll begin any work, I never hear from her again.
+However, when I send her a contract to sign before I begin any work, I never hear from her again.

-I can only speculate why a contract would frighten a potential client.
-I simply ask the question, “Would you hire someone to remodel your house without signing a contract?
-Then why would you have someone remodel your business’s website without signing a contract?”
+I can only speculate why a contract, sometimes called a freelancer’s agreement, would frighten a potential client.
+I simply ask the question, “Would you hire someone to remodel your house without signing a contract?”
+You wouldn’t?
+Then why would you have someone remodel your business’s website without signing a contract?

-Signing a contract with a writer and editor is vitally important to both the writer and the client because it provides protections.
+Signing a contract with a freelance writer is vitally important to both the writer and the client because it provides protections.

 These protections include: